 - have Bartter's syndrome (a rare kidney disorder)

 - have any other medical conditions

 - are pregnant or plan to become pregnant.
 It is not known if ZEGERID can harm your unborn baby.

 - are breastfeeding or plan to breastfeed.
 ZEGERID can pass into your breast milk and may harm your baby.
 You and your doctor should decide if you will take ZEGERID or breastfeed.
 You should not do both.
 Talk with your doctor about the best way to feed your baby if you take ZEGERID.

-Tell your doctor about all the medicines you take, including prescription and non-prescription medicines, vitamins and herbal supplements.
+Tell your doctor about all the medicines you take, including prescription and non-prescription drugs, anti-cancer drugs, vitamins and herbal supplements.
 ZEGERID may affect how other medicines work, and other medicines may affect how ZEGERID works.

 Especially tell your doctor if you take:

 - warfarin (Coumadin® Jantoven)

 - phenytoin (Dilantin®)

 - a benzodiazepine medicine